-Regular Dental Visits Can Help Prevent Dental DiseaseA preventive program is a cooperative effort by the patient, dentist, and dental staff to preserve the natural dentition and supporting structures by preventing the onset, progress, and recurrence of dental diseases and conditions.
+Regular Cleanings and Exams at Our DC Dental Office Can Help Prevent Dental DiseaseA preventive program is a cooperative effort by the patient, dentist, and dental staff to preserve the natural dentition and supporting structures by preventing the onset, progress, and recurrence of dental diseases and conditions.

 Examination of diagnostic x-rays (radiographs): Essential for detection of decay, tumors, cysts, and bone loss.
 X-rays also help determine tooth and root positions.